carpentries-incubator/astronaut-data-analysis-fair/README.md

 Data source: https://data.nasa.gov/Raw-Data/Extra-vehicular-Activity-EVA-US-and-Russia/9kcy-zwvn/about_data
 Download in JSON format with: `curl https://data.nasa.gov/resource/eva.json --output eva-data.json`

-NB: a semicolon separator has been inserted  after each  name in the crew field for the purposes of this tutorial.
+NB: the original data has been modified for the purposes of this tutorial by inserting a semicolon separator after each name in the `crew` field.

 #### HIFIS
 The idea for this repository has been borrowed from the ["Astronaut analysis" workshop material](https://gitlab.com/hifis/hifis-workshops/make-your-code-ready-for-publication/astronaut-analysis)